-Exp perience:
+EX perience:

 Bri ief Description:

-Ski ills developed:
+Ski ills developed: -

-Exp Bri perience:ief Description:
+Exp Bri perience: - -

-Ski ills developed:
+Ski ills developed: -

-Exp perience:

-Bri ief Description:
+perience:ief Description: -

-Ski ills developed:
+Ski ills developed: - -

-3) Personal Characteristics

-3, What makes you unique?
-What would you bring to the program in terms of your personal background, experience?
+3) Personal Characteristics What makes you unique?
+What would you bring to the program in terms of your person background, experience?
 What makes you a good fit for the field you are pursuing?
 What makes you a good fit for the program/school?
-This information should shine through in yoursonal statement, which is a writing sample typically asking you to articulately summar about yourself, your interests, and your goals.
-How would you begin to answer some of the questions?
-Write down some initial thoughts. at /our ·ize a bit
+This information should shine through in personal statement, which is a writing sample typically asking you to articulately summa about yourself, your interests, and your goals.
+How would you begin to answer some of questions?
+Write down some initial thoughts. hat your arize a bit

-4) References

-For graduate school applications, references are typically faculty members who are able to confidently about your past accomplishments and your potential for success.
-In some insupplied with you within your field of interest. -

-Who are three individuals you would consider asking to serve as references?
+4) References For graduate school applications, references are typically faculty members who are able confidently about your past accomplishments and your potential for success.
+In some in you may also ask a supervisor who worked closely with you within your field of interest.
+Who are three individuals you would consider asking to serve as references? nstances,

 1) 2) 3)